http://www.saltworkstechnologies.com

 Zoshi says.

-Canada's National Research Council, B.C.
-Hydro's Powertech Labs,
+from Canada's National Research Council, B.C.
+Hydro's Powertech

-and Sustainable Development Technology Canada, a federal agency
+Labs, and Sustainable Development Technology Canada, a federal

-has a reasonable chance of success because the science behind it
+company has a reasonable chance of success because the science

-is sound and the approach is based largely on the creative
+behind it is sound and the approach is based largely on the

 2009